Wako

 About Wako

 Wako is a sushi restaurant in San Francisco led by chef/owner Tomoharu Nakamura.
-The verified details are focused but useful: it serves sushi, operates Wednesday through Sunday from 5:30–10 pm, is closed Monday and Tuesday.
+It serves sushi, operates Wednesday through Sunday from 5:30–10 pm, is closed Monday and Tuesday.
 It also has an Opinionated About Dining Top Restaurants in North America Recommended recognition from 2023.

 That makes Wako best evaluated on the facts that are confirmed rather than on assumptions about the room or service style.
 If the plan is specifically for sushi in San Francisco during its listed dinner hours, Wako belongs on the shortlist.
 If the occasion depends on details such as a private room, a particular seating arrangement, dietary accommodations, or a specific menu format, confirm those points with the restaurant in advance.